stonkbear/evoworks-mobile/FRONTEND_COMPLETE.md

-# 🎉 Echo Marketplace - Frontend Build Complete!
+# 🎉 Evoworks Marketplace - Frontend Build Complete!

 ## Mission Accomplished! 🦇

-Your Echo Marketplace now has a **complete, production-ready frontend** with the dark/orange bat theme you requested!
+Your Evoworks Marketplace now has a **complete, production-ready frontend** with the dark/orange bat theme you requested!

 ---